KARNATISAITHARUN/documentation/using-inspect-protect/using-cli/install-cli.md

 sl [global options] command [command options] [arguments...]
 ```

 Once you have installed the ShiftLeft CLI, make sure you have [authenticated the CLI with your ShiftLeft Account](../using-cli/authenticating.md).
-Refer to the [CLI Command Reference](cli-reference.md) for additional information.
+Refer to the [CLI Reference](cli-reference.md) for additional information.

 ## Using the Welcome Page